MichaelDesantis/No-Nonsense-Github-Project/README.md

 5. git branch -d branchName  (delete a branch named branchName)
 6. git merge branchName  (pull changes FROM branch named branchName INTO the branch you're currently on)

-#INTERMEDIATE VIDEOS START HERE.

 ##Video 5 : Dealing with merge conflicts, remote repositories, and developing as a team.
-In this video, I'll show you some common issues encountered when developing as a team, aow to resolve a merge conflicts, how to set up multiple remote repositories, and how to change the url connection to a remote repository.
+In this video, I'll show you some common issues encountered when developing as a team, how to resolve a merge conflicts, how to set up multiple remote repositories, and how to change the url connection to a remote repository.
 You'll also learn how to fetch changes, pull changes, and merge changes from other repositories sucessfully.
-You'll also understand why git "adds" deleted files and how you can delete your GIT repository.
+You'll also understand why git "adds" deleted files.

-#####Slides from video

 #####Helpful Links